-Despite all of its amazing benefits and potential for healing, curcumin has one defining challenge: it’s not easily utilized by the body.
+Despite its amazing benefits and potential for healing, curcumin has one defining challenge: it’s not efficiently utilized by the body.

 It’s difficult to absorb and is metabolized quickly.

 In a turmeric rhizome, only 2-6% of the mass of the plant is curcumin.
 The curcumin that’s extracted from the plant is not water-soluble.
-And then, it’s highly sensitive to light exposure and its behavior is dependent upon the pH of any substances it’s combined with.
+And then, it’s vulnerable to light exposure and its behavior is dependent upon the pH of any substances it’s combined with.

-Basically — it’s difficult to get all of the goodness out of the turmeric plant, keep it stable, and into a form that delivers maximum benefits.
+Basically — it’s challenging to get all of the goodness out of the turmeric plant, keep it stable, and into a form that delivers maximum benefits.

-One of the ways that have been tested to improve bioavailability is to combine curcumin with piperine, a compound found in black pepper.
-I recommend it in Beyond the Pill as an Upgraded Golden Milk with fat and black pepper to enhance absorption.
+One way that has been tested to improve bioavailability is to combine curcumin with piperine, a compound found in black pepper.
+I mention it in Beyond the Pill as an Upgraded Golden Milk with fat and black pepper to enhance absorption.

-Extensive studies have now shown that the best way to take advantage of all that curcumin has to offer is to combine it with turmeric oil, a hydrophilic carrier, and natural antioxidants.
+Extensive studies have shown that the best way to take advantage of all that curcumin offers is to combine it with turmeric oil, a hydrophilic carrier, and natural antioxidants.
 It’s exactly why I included turmeric oil and vitamin E along with the curcuminoids in my Turmeric Boost formulation.

 15 Health Benefits of Turmeric and Curcumin for Women

-Now everyone can certainly benefit from some turmeric in their life, but for the purpose of our exploration we are going to focus on some women specific conditions.
+Now everyone can certainly benefit from some turmeric in their life, but for the purpose of our exploration, we will focus on some women-specific conditions.
 But by all means, take the blood pressure, pain reduction, brain boosting, and other beneficial info to the men in your life.